CyCraft/magnetar/docs/docs-main/hooks-and-events/index.md

 - `modified` — triggered every time data is modified on your remote store (the server), during the method `stream`
 - `removed` — triggered every time data is removed from your remote store (the server) OR if a document satisfy the query filters of your module anymore, during the method `stream`

 Your `modifyReadResponseOn`-function will receive a `payload` as param which is the _incoming data_ and **must** return that `payload` again.
-The main purpose is that you can modify the payload before it is added to your local store.
+The main purpose is that you can modify the payload before it is added to your local cache store.

 Here we give some examples with common use cases.